eWaterCycle/ewatercycle/docs/adding_models.rst

 Custom forcing
 ==============

-If your model can use generic forcing data (:py:class:`~ewatercycle.base.forcing.GenericDistributedForcing` or :py:class:`~ewatercycle.base.forcing.GenericLumpedForcing`), you can skip this section.
+If your model can use generic forcing data such as forcings based off (:py:class:`~ewatercycle.base.forcing.GenericDistributedForcing` or :py:class:`~ewatercycle.base.forcing.GenericLumpedForcing`), e.g. the MakkinkForcing classes, you can skip this section.
+For more information on forcing, see `the user guide <user_guide/02_forcing.html>`_ .

 If your model needs custom forcing data, you need to create your own forcing class.